chemsallioua/SynchroPMU/README.md

 # __m-class-pmu__
-A C implementtation of the M-Class Iterative Interpolated DFT Synchrophasor Estimattion Algorithm
+An ANSI C implementation of the Phasor Measurment Unit Estimator (PMU Estimator) based on the Iterative Interpolated DFT Synchrophasor Estimation Algorithm.
-# Version 1.3.0
+# Version 1.4.0
 Updates:

-- Possibility of configuring the pmu estimator via both INI file or programmatically using the config struct
-- Validity check of the config values
-- reorganized the program architecture
+- Now the library supprots CMake Building!
-- pmu estimator uses /iniparser C library to parse the config INI file.

-## __Activating Debug Logs__
+## __Building the library__
+To build the library, first make sure that you have the following build tools are installed:

+- CMake (VERSION 3.0 or higher)
+- GCC

+You can build the library either using CMake or by just running the __build.sh__ provided in the root directory of the project.
+### __Building using build.sh__

+run the following command from the root directory of the project:

+    ./build.sh

+This will build both the static and shared libraries.
+The libraries will be placed in the __/build__ directory along with the __pmu_estimator.h__ header and the __config.ini__ estimator configuration file.

+### __Building using CMake__

+run the following commands from the root directory of the project:

+    mkdir build
+    cd build
+    cmake ..

+then to build as a static library run:

+    make PmuEstimatorStatic

+or to build as a shared library run:

+    make PmuEstimatorShared

-change the value of the _#define DEBUG 0_ in the __iter_e_ipdft_imp.h__ file
+the libraries will be placed in the __/build__.

-to deactivate:

-    #define DEBUG 0
-or to activate

-    #define DEBUG 1

-## __Running the program (tested on Windows)__
-to compile and run the code simply run:

-    gcc -I .\libs\iniparser .\libs\iniparser\dictionary.c .\libs\iniparser\iniparser.c main.c pmu_estimator.c -o main.exe
-    ./main.exe

-## __Computational Time Evaluation__
-To keep track of the computational time per call of the __pmu_estimate()__ function for a certain number of calls, a timer is set.
-To change the number of calls to perform in order to compute the average time per call set the value of the following directive:

-    #define PERF_ITERATIONS 1000

-## __Configuration__
+## __Pmu Estimator Configuration__

 In order to configure the program, the __config.ini__ which can be found in __config/config.ini__ file must be edited. otherwise pass config structure to the __pmu_init()__ function.